 In 2010 I graduated from the University of Plymouth after studying illustration.
-I found university a great experience where I learnt digital skills in addition to traditional mediums - but when I returned to Jersey I found it very difficult to find work in this sort of creative field.
-After having an artist block for a year or so, I started doing illustrative drawings for a friend before volunteering for Jersey Heritage which was where I fully got my artistic mojo back.
+I found university to be a great experience where I learnt digital skills in addition to traditional mediums - but when I returned to Jersey, I found it very difficult to find work in this sort of creative field.
+After having an artist block for a year or so, I started doing illustrative drawings for a friend before volunteering at Jersey Heritage which was where I fully got my artistic mojo back.

 As a volunteer for Jersey Heritage, I produced two exciting projects; both resulting in published books - The Battle of Jersey and Jersey Heritage & Culture Maps.
-With both projects I used a lot of pen and ink which I really enjoyed.
+I used a lot of pen and ink which I really enjoyed.
 I also continued to work on my adobe skills as they were required for the layout of the books.
 This is going back to the passions of my childhood and was very excited to volunteer for the trust.
 The Battle of Jersey book was in the vein of horrible histories for local school children, and was the chance to do more drawings of people.
 Making me more versatile.

-I have also been doing paintings in my freetime which have been mainly of buildings and landscapes.
+I have also been developing my paintings in my freetime which have been mainly of buildings and landscapes.
 I love using acrylic paints and working on top with pen and ink.
 My scenes are usually very moody and are inspired from the landscape artists of the 1940’s including John Piper, Eric Ravillious and Edward Bawden.
 I am trying to have a more brighter colour palette now as I use more yellow.